siri2204/text-to-voice-converter/README.md

 Project Files

-index.html: The HTML file containing the structure of the web application. styles.css: The CSS file for styling the web application. script.js: The JavaScript file that contains the logic for text to speech conversion and voice selection.
+index.html: The HTML file contains the structure of the web application. styles.css: The CSS file for styling the web application. script.js: The JavaScript file that contains the logic for text to speech conversion and voice selection.